lyft/universal-async-component/README.md

 ## Server side rendering

+To make server-side rendering work you should update your server code to collect additional required chunks and also update your Webpack config to replace `import()` calls with something special that makes all of this work.

 ### 1. Add `CaptureChunks`
 Wrap you app with `CaptureChunks` in your server renderer.
 You need to provide Webpack client side stats to it.
 Also, pass an empty array